taocpp/PEGTL/doc/Getting-Started.md

 ## Installation via CMake

-The PEGTL can be build and installed using [CMake](https://cmake.org/), e.g.
+The PEGTL can be built and installed using [CMake](https://cmake.org/), e.g.

 ```sh
 $ mkdir build